 If there's one thing a newcomer to the area really needs, it is a real estate agent to help them find the right home.
 As a real estate agent, it's your job to match home buyers with home sellers and take care of the marketing and complex paperwork that is associated with a real estate transaction.
 To become an agent, you need to take a training course lasting about one year to get licensed then and either set yourself up in private business or join an existing firm.

 It's not enough to find a home you like, you also need to finance it somehow.
 That's where a mortgage broker comes in.
 Mortgage brokers help home buyers find the best mortgage for them, searching out low interest rates, favorable terms, and easy approvals from area banks and lenders.
 As a broker, you take a commission from every mortgage you sell, much like a real estate agent does.
 You also save buyers time and money by doing all the legwork in finding them a great deal.
 To become a broker, you must apply for a license.
-If you would like to further discuss the idea of a mortgage broker career, we suggest you speak to the pros at MorCan Direct who can be found by visiting here.
+If you would like to further discuss the idea of a mortgage broker career, we suggest you speak to the pros at Cannect home financing.
+They can certainly provide you with support.